giuliacasarini/SecurityDemo/Chapters/ChapterIV.md

                 │   └── UserServiceImpl
                 └── SecurityDemoApplication

-### 3.2 Detailed File Analysis <br>
+### 3.2 Detailed File Analysis different from the previous version <br>
 **Package config**
 * **CustomAuthenticationSuccessHandler**:
- defines a custom authentication success handler that, upon successful user login, logs the username to the console and redirects the user to the home page.
+ defines a custom authentication success handler that, upon successful user login, logs the username and redirects the user to the home page.
 ```java
 public class CustomAuthenticationSuccessHandler
         implements AuthenticationSuccessHandler {